Simon & Schuster File Creation Policy

 Note: Any spot colours inks, e.g. Pantones, are not split onto separate layers and are to be included with the CMYK graphics.

-SPOT UV Spot UV varnish.
+SPOT UV Spot UV varnish

 FOIL Areas for foil blocking.
 Multiple foils have the foil colour added e.g. FOIL PURPLE.

-EMBOSS Embossing
+EMBOSS

-DEBOSS Debossing
+DEBOSS Debossing pressed into the board

 DIELINE Dielines used for cutting formes for stickers and cutting

-SPECIAL For each additional special finishes e.g. SPECIAL GLITTER
+SPECIAL For each additional special finishes e.g. SPECIAL GLITTER.

 Layering - Notes